pitman75/vsd-hdp/README.md

  - Hold Analysis: (Tc+Td1) > (H + Td2)
  - Slack (hold) : Data Arrival Time (Tc+Td1) - Data Require Time (H + Td2)

+Let's do an example for STA and fine tune of design.
+Clock of this design will be higher than in previouse.
+Set clock period to 12ns (~83.4MHz) and synthesis strategy as `DELAY 1`.
+Synthesis and do CTS of the design.